devops-works/binenv/SYSTEM.md

 To use system-wide installed binaries, you have to set the `BINENV_GLOBAL=true` environment variable.

-This is required since binenv shim will look in default, user-related paths if this is not set.
+This is required since binenv shim will look in user paths by default if this is not set.

 ## FAQ